chekanov/GC4PhysicalConstants/README.md

 </details>

-If you are intrested in a more physics oriented studied, where this dataset was applied to Standard Model fundamental constants,  please cite the following work:
+If you are intrested in a more physics oriented study, where this dataset was applied to Standard Model fundamental constants,  please cite the following work:

 > **"Evidence of Relationships Among Fundamental Constants of the Standard Model"**
 > S. V. Chekanov and H. Kjellerstrand, HEP-ANL-ANL-198667 (2025).